HewlettPackard/oneview-ansible/README.md

 }
 ```

-:lock: Tip: Check the file permissions because the password is stored in clear-text.
+:lock: Tip: Check the file permissions since the password is stored in clear-text.

-The configuration file path must be provided for playbook `config` argument:
+The configuration file path must be provided for all of the playbooks `config` argument.
+For example:

 ```
 - name: Gather facts about the FCoE Network with name 'Test FCoE Network Facts'